-This week’s classic needlepoint pattern is adapted more than the others.
-I took an Anne Orr patter, done in Tent Stitch and adapted it to Bargello Needlepoint stitches.
+This classic needlepoint pattern is adapted more than the others.
+I took an Anne Orr pattern, done in Tent Stitch, and adapted it to Bargello Needlepoint stitches.
 It’s Bargello, but with an important difference.
 Click on the picture above for the full-size chart.

 There is no overlap between stitches.
 Normally, in Bargello needlepoint, the step between stitches is a portion of the entire length of the stitch.
 Here it is the entire stitch.
 The end result is rows of Straight Gobelins, or Satin Stitches, made into a regular pattern.